vmedv/Benchmark-v700-performance-prediction/ADDING_NEW_WORKLOAD.md

 The `<entity>_json_convector.h` file is the file is an auxiliary json convector.

 ### The interface implementation
-The first part is the implementation of Entity:
+The first part is the implementation of an Entity:
 ```c++
 class ExampleEntity : public Entity {
     *EntityFields*